narner/UrsusHTTP/README.md

 ## Installation

-Ursus can be installed using Cocoapods by adding the following lines to your podfile:
+Ursus can be installed using Cocoapods by adding the following line to your podfile:

 ```ruby
 pod 'Ursus', '~> 1.2'